logo

 A Phrygian Scale Notes

-The A Phrygian mode contains the following notes:
+The A Phrygian scale contains the following notes:

 A Phrygian Piano Diagram

-This diagram highlights which keys belong to the A Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (B♭), which gives this scale its signature sound.
+This diagram highlights which keys belong to the A Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 A Phrygian Scale Formula and Intervals